hacksparrow/apoc/README.md

 Apoc
 ====

 Apoc is a node module and a command-line tool to make Cypher queries dynamic and powerful.
+It adds the following features on top of Cypher.

+* Comments using `//`
+* JavaScript code within backticks
+* Variables within %% (when used as a node module)
+* Include other acf files from the main file

 ## Installation